Become a FARR-Certified Recovery Residence

 -

-Renewal of certification is initiated by FARR 90 days prior to expiration.
-Providers confirm their organization's information, pay renewal fees, and schedule the next onsite assessment.
-It's important to note that, as of July 1, 2022, providers must have at least one Certified Recovery Residence Administrator (CRRA) per 50 clients prior to certification issuance.
+Note: As of July 1, 2022, providers must have at least one Certified Recovery Residence Administrator (CRRA) per 50 clients unless a CRRA Coverage Policy is approved by FARR.
 This credential is offered by the Florida Certification Board and ensures that qualified professionals oversee the recovery residences.

 Initiation